LightTable/Whitespace/README.md

-##Vim for Light Table
+##Visible Whitespace for Light Table

-A thin wrapper around CodeMirror's vim mode that integrates it into Light Table.
+Does what it says on the tin.

 ###License